matchy233/matchy233/README.md

 # Hi there! 👋 I'm Matchy

-- 🧬 Major in Biology and CSE
+- 🧬 MSc in Comp Bio & Bioinfo
 - 🎈 Interested in a lot of things
-- 💜 Love Open Source
+- 💜 Love Open Source & knowledge sharing

 Most of my pinned repos are not so-called "featured" repos 😂 I pin repos just to find them more easily